pawamoy/shellman/README.rst

     some_function() { echo "Hello"; }

 - When rendering a tag's contents as text, shellman will indent and wrap it.
-To prevent joining lines that should not be joined, simply indent them with one more spaces or tabs.
+To prevent joining lines that should not be joined, simply indent them with one more space or tab.
 Also blank documentation lines are kept as blank lines.

 .. code::